night5415/cr_training/practice_management/claim.md

 Location: My Profile / Settings / Additional Settings

 > Default claim settings located in the claims module are global.
+> Can be overwritten on client authorization.

 1. Billing (normally used)
 2. Referring
 3. Provider/Supplier
 4. Facility (normally used)

+> Only the admin account can setup accepted insurance